Frequently Asked

 -

-It depends on where you live for channel availability.
+It depends on where you live.
 Over 100 TV channels are available near large cities, over 70 channels near mid size cities, and over 30 channels near small cities See Tower Locater.

 Can my HD television get UHD (4k) broadcast ?